-GAME 434 Professional Practices of the Game Industry
+GAME 434 Professional Practices of the Game Industry 3 UNITS

 Students prepare for the challenges of finding a job and succeeding in the competitive video game industry.
 Topics include the current economics and structure of the industry, roles and skill sets within team structures, creative processes, and business practices such as publishing and marketing.
 Students will develop their career goals and their ability to effectively assess prospective employers to identify the best possible matches.
 Studio.
-Prerequisite GAME 431, Capstone Studio I. are presented and assessed in a final faculty review.
-Assessment points include effective and creative use of technologies, problem solving, design thinking, fun factors, and success of their project management planning.
-Students are responsible for a written self-evaluation of their project, analyzing design, art, coding, project goals, and their level of success.
-Studio.
-Prerequisites: Consent of department chair, GAME 4700, Game Capstone Studio I.
+Prerequisites: Consent of department chair, and GAME 431, Degree Project: R&D.